purescript/survey/SKETCH.md

 Activities:

-- Comment on, contribute to discussion of, or provide edits to an open RFC
-- Create a new thread or comment on internals.purescript-lang.org
-- Discuss the PureScript project in an official chat (either Zulip or Discord)
+- Discuss the PureScript project an official community channel (Discord, Discourse)
-- Open an issue on any repo in the purescript GitHub organization
+- Open or comment on an issue on any repo in the PureScript GitHub organization
-- Open an issue on any repo in another purescript GitHub organization (web, node, contrib, purerl)
+- Open or comment on an issue on any repo in another PureScript GitHub organization (web, node, contrib, purerl)
 - Contribute code changes (including tests) to the PureScript compiler (purescript/purescript)
-- Contribute code changes (including tests) to any other project in the purescript, web, node, contrib or purerl GitHub organizations
+- Contribute code changes (including tests) to any other project in the purescript, web, node, or contrib GitHub organizations
-- Contribute non-code changes (documentation, comments, etc.) to any project in the purescript, web, node, contrib or purerl GitHub organization
+- Contribute non-code changes (documentation, comments, etc.) to any project in the purescript, web, node, or contrib GitHub organizations

 Frequency:
 - More frequently than weekly